fadden/CiderPress2/FileConv/Gfx/SuperHiRes-notes.md

 ### ".3201": Compressed 3200-Color Image ###

 The origin of these files is uncertain.
-The layout is:
+They generally have the BIN filetype, and a filename ending in ".3201".
+The file layout is:
 ```
 +$00  /   4: High-ASCII string "APP" followed by $00
 +$04  /6400: 200 sets of color table entries (16 x 2 bytes), one per line
 +$1904/  xx: PackBytes-compressed pixel data (160x200=32000 bytes when uncompressed)
 ```
 The color table is in the same order as PIC/$0002 ("Brooks format").

+A rare variant that starts with "NRL" ($ce $d2 $cc $00) has the same layout but uses a custom compression scheme.

 ### Miscellaneous ###